Published By Credit Suite at November 30th, 2015

-You can obtain funds based on outstanding orders with existing clients.
+You can get funds based on outstanding orders with existing clients.

 While a bank looks at your company’s finances, these loans focus on the financing and credit of your customers.

-This means this type of financing can be obtained even if you have damage to your personal or business credit profiles.
+This means you can get this type of financing even if you have damage to your personal or business credit profiles.

-One option that is currently available is to obtain funds that are paid directly to your suppliers.
+One option that is currently available is to obtain funds.
+These funds are paid directly to your suppliers.

 You can receive advances up to 100% of the purchase cost to your supplier.
 The bank will then pay your supplier and you receive immediate access to your goods.

-The bank will collect the invoice payments from your client and will also pay you the balance between the order value and the amount paid to your supplier.
+The bank will collect the invoice payments from your client.
+And it will also pay you the balance between the order value and the amount paid to your supplier.

-You receive the net total minus any fees once payment has been received.
+You receive the net total minus any fees once the creditor receives payment.

 This letter is a commitment to pay the supplier on their fulfillment of certain conditions.
 The conditions are normally related to the supplier providing necessary documentation.
-These Letter of Credits are also governed by the regulations of the International Chamber of Commerce.
+Governance for these Letter of Credits also comes from the regulations of the International Chamber of Commerce.

-A third option is a Supplier Guarantee.
-This is a commitment to pay the supplier from the availability generated on the funding of the receivables when generated relating to the purchase transaction.
+Plus, a third option is a Supplier Guarantee.
+This is a commitment to pay the supplier from the available cash.
+This cash comes from the funding of the receivables relating to the purchase transaction.

 The amount of purchase order financing available to you will depend on the volume of outstanding purchase orders you have.

-It is very practical to obtain over $500,000 in financing if you have that amount or greater in orders.
+It is very practical to get over $500,000 in financing if you have that amount or greater in orders.

 Funds can commonly be delivered within a week after approval, and interest rates and terms are typically very good.